Citroen 2cv special tools | home

 There are 3 sizes of rear oil seal inserters.
-Front oil seals are the same size on ALL 2cv engines, the rear ones are all different sizes The rear tools all differ in size to accomodate different crankshaft sizes for the flywheel attachment tool and enable the oil seal to be inserted correctly to the correct depth They all consist of 3, 8mm x1mm cap head screws, an adapter with a slight taper, which fastens to the crankshaft with the screws, it is centralised with an addition hole for the crank/flywheel dowel and is 0.1mm oversize of the crankshaft, the oil seal pusher, the cup mandrel and a long 10mm x 1.25mm bolt and nut.
+Front oil seals are the same size on ALL 2cv engines, the rear ones are all different sizes The rear tools all differ in size to accomodate different crankshaft sizes for the flywheel attachment and enable the oil seal to be inserted correctly to the correct depth They all consist of 3, 8mm x1mm cap head screws, a centralising adapter with a slight taper, which fastens to the crankshaft with the screws, it is centralised with an additional hole for the crank/flywheel dowel and is 0.1mm oversize of the crankshaft, the oil seal pusher, the cup mandrel and a long 10mm x 1.50mm bolt and nut.

-Fasten the adapter to the crankshaft, tighten the screws slightly, they do not need to be too tight, it is now centralised on the crankshaft.
-Oil the adapter and seal and slip the oil seal onto it and push it up the taper until it is flush with the entrance hole.
-Slip on the pusher up to the seal, WITH THE LARGER DIAMETER TOWARDS THE SEAL.
+Oil the crank seal entrance hole on the casing.
+Oil the adapter and seal and slip the seal onto it, the slip the pusher on as well.
+Offer the adapter to the crankshaft and insert the 3 screws and tighten them slightly only, As the screws are tightened, take notice of the 1mm x 45 degree taper on the end of the crank.
+It should just disappear as the tool gets to its final place.
+This ensures that the seal lip will transfer from tool to crank without damaging it.
 Next, offer up the cup and long bolt.
-Screw in the bolt until it bottoms, whilst keeping the cup central to the pusher.
+Screw in the bolt until it bottoms, whilst keeping the cup central and onto the pusher.
 Everything is now in line and centralised to the crankshaft.
-Screw the nut down to insert the seal until it is just tight.
-The seal is inserted correctly and to the correct depth and will be leak proof and should be at the bottom of the taper on the entrance to the hole in the crankcase.
+Screw the nut down until it is just tight to insert the seal, The seal is inserted correctly and to the correct depth and will be leak proof and should be at the bottom of the taper on the entrance to the hole in the crankcase.
 The engines for the 3 sizes of inserter are as follows.
 425/435, M4, 602.

 Front oil seal insertion.